FIVE MOST SURPRISING FINDS

 CFPB, 2014; Graves, Professional Geographer, 2003

-Here is how the trap works.
-A worker earning $2,000 per month borrows $400 on January 1 to cover an unexpected car repair.
-On January 15, the loan comes due — $400 principal plus $60 in fees, totaling $460.
-But the car repair did not increase her income.
-She cannot afford to repay $460 and still cover rent, utilities, and groceries.
+This is how the trap functions.
+A worker earning $2,000 per month takes a $400 loan on January 1 for an unexpected car repair.
+Due on January 15, the loan requires $400 principal plus $60 in fees, for a total of $460.
+The car repair produced no rise in her income.
+She lacks the means to repay $460 while also handling rent, utilities, and groceries.

 So she rolls the loan over, paying another $60 in fees to extend it for two more weeks.

 Brian Melzer at the Kellogg School of Management confirmed that access to payday lending does not improve financial outcomes.
 It worsens them (Melzer, Quarterly Journal of Economics, 2011).
-Households with access to payday loans are more likely to have difficulty paying rent, more likely to delay medical care, and more likely to experience involuntary job loss from the cascading instability the loans create.
+Households with access to payday loans face greater trouble meeting rent, postpone medical care more often, and run an elevated risk of involuntary job loss because of the instability these loans create.

 From the Author